 Balugani et al. (2020) argued in a study that the principles of operational sustainability should include the economic, environmental, and social effects of a firm's performance, which ultimately can improve firm resilience and support its growth and survival.
 Using data from different industry sectors and the country, the research identifies the sustainable maturity index (flexibility and stability index) resulting from the collection of the maturity model of operational stability.
-It also shows the integration of the first level of sustainability and resilience indicators in a common framework for examining the relationship between companies' resilience, sustainability practices, and firm performance, which concluded that profitability does not show a significant relationship with a sustainable strategic goal.
+It also shows the integration of the first level of sustainability and resilience indicators in a common framework for examining the relationship between companies' resilience capabilities and financial performance.
+The study reviews the relationships between resilience, sustainability practices, and firm performance, which concluded that profitability does not show a significant relationship with a sustainable strategic goal.